Adrianjewell91/theorizer/README.md

 ### The Musical-Analysis AI:
 The AI should be able to do a lot of things, ideally do everything an academic music theorist would be able to say about a work of classical piano from the earliest baroque works to twelve tone music.
 Any sequence of pitches that can be played on the 88 keys of the piano that has an organizational pattern is valid for analysis.
 To start, however, it should be very useful for the AI to be able to do the things below, in orders of priority:
-1. Classify chords: The root, inversion, and chord type (maj, min, dim, aug, dom7, min7, maj7, maj/min7, sus2/4, additional extensions)
+1. Classify chords: The root, inversion, and chord type (maj, min, dim, aug, dom7, min7, maj7, maj/min7, sus2/4, additional extensions).
+Output: English
 2. Classify chord progressions with three chords: Given three groups of pitches, determine chord progression (I-V-I, I-vi-I, I-IV-I, I-IV-V, I-iv-V, I-ii6-V, I-ii-V, and equivalent progressions in the minor mode).
 When I say ‘groups of pitches’, I mean three groups of ideally three or more notes, but not so convoluted as to make the type of chord unidentifiable.
 3. Classify chord progressions with four chords, same as above.
 4. Classify chord progressions with pitch names.